-In 1995, the Company's Board of Directors adopted a 401(k) Retirement Savings Plan.
+In 1995, the Board of Directors adopted a 401(k) Retirement Savings Plan.
 Under the terms of the 401(k) plan, effective as of January 1, 1995, the Company may make discretionary employer matching contributions to its employees who choose to participate in the plan.
-The plan allows the board to determine the amount of the contribution at the end of each year.
-During the period from January 1, 1995 to December 31, 2007, the board had adopted a contribution formula specifying that such discretionary employer matching contributions would equal 50% of the participating employee's contribution to the plan to purchase the Company's stock up to a maximum discretionary employee contribution of 1⁄2 of 1% of a participating employee's compensation, as defined by the plan.

-All persons who have completed at least one year's service with the Company and satisfy other plan requirements are eligible to participate in the 401(k) plan.
+The plan allows the Board of Directors to determine the amount of the contributions to the plan at the end of each year.
+All persons who have completed at least one year's service with the Company and satisfy other plan requirements are eligible to participate in the plan.
 All Company matching contributions are invested in the Company's Class A common stock.

-The Company's matching contributions for 2007 and 2006 were \$10,001 and \$8,656, respectively.
-Also, the Company may contribute at the discretion of the Company's Board of Directors an Employer Profit Sharing Contribution to the 401(k) plan.
-The Employer Profit Sharing Contribution is to be divided among three different classes of participants in the plan based upon the participant's title in the Company.
+The Company may also contribute, at the discretion of the Board of Directors, an employer profit sharing contribution to the 401(k) plan.
+The employer profit sharing contribution is to be divided among three different classes of participants in the plan based upon the participant's title in the Company.
 All amounts contributed to the plan are deposited into a trust fund administered by an independent trustee.
-The Company's contributions to the plan for 2008 and 2007 were \$198,022 and \$162,584, respectively.

 Beginning January 1, 2008, the Company elected to be a "Safe Harbor" Plan for its matching 401(k) contributions.
 The Company will match 100% of up to 3% of an employee's total annual compensation and 50% of 4% to 5% of an employee's annual compensation.
-The match is in shares of the Company's Class A Common Stock.
-The Company's contribution for 2008 was \$365,925 under the "Safe Harbor" Plan.
+The match is in shares of the Company's Class A common stock.
+The Company's matching contributions for 2010 and 2009 were \$344,772 and \$341,360, respectively, under the "Safe Harbor" Plan.